 That highly regarded class could become even better soon.
 Beyond forging stronger bonds with the current class, Rice made significant headway with current targets, most notably corner Ricky Johnson.
 The invite list was short for non-committed players.
 Johnson was among the top of that list.

 Johnson had spoken highly of Rice since he was offered following the Adidas 3 Stripe Camp.
 At that point, he called Rice his top choice.
 The time spent with the Owls over the weekend solidified those feelings.
-He’s planning to take a few more visits, but Rice has cemented themselves as the unquestioned leader in his recruitment.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+He’s planning to take a few more visits, but Rice has cemented themselves as the unquestioned leader in his recruitment.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - BREAKING: Ivy League to announce cancellation of all fall sports